chkp-rolandop/devsecops-training-shiftleft/README.md

     Note:  Figure out the commands to run locally before adding them to shiftleft.yml

-### Check your work agains the shiftleft.yml included in this repo.
+### Check your work against the shiftleft.yml included in this repo.